RIKEN-RCCS/lens3/v2/doc/user-guide.md

   cannot be used and should be removed.

-Deletions of buckets and secrets are accepted during the suspension state of a pool.
-However, it delays to make a user's action take effect, since it is unable to start a MinIO instance in the suspension state.
-In contrast, additions of buckets and secrets are rejected immediately.
+Deletions of buckets and secrets are accepted during the suspension state of a pool, because they are intenal actions in Lens3.
+In contrast, additions of buckets and secrets are rejected.

 ## Restrictions of Lens3